RocketChat/RC.Guided.Tours/README.md

 ./tours.sh
 ```

-- You will be asked for repository linked, if you want to just see the tours and not contribute to it, keep it blank.
+- You will be asked for repository linked, if you want to just see the tours and not contribute to it, just press `Enter` (It will clone it from https://github.com/RocketChat/RC.Guided.Tours.git)

-- If you want to contribute to code tours, enter the link of your forked repository.
-Then go into folder before making any further commits.
+- If you want to contribute to [RC.Guided.Tours](https://github.com/Sayan4444/RC.Guided.Tours), enter the link of your forked repository.
+(Example- https://github.com/Sayan4444/RC.Guided.Tours.git)

+- To perform any git actions related to [RC.Guided.Tours](https://github.com/Sayan4444/RC.Guided.Tours), always
 ```bash
 cd RC.Guided.Tours
 ```
+Since we use nested .git folders, never perform a git action related to [RC.Guided.Tours](https://github.com/Sayan4444/RC.Guided.Tours) from outside the folder.

 ## Demo